 Upon graduation or even until today, most of us think that success in a career will be defined by three obvious recognition: getting salary raises, promotion, and big bonuses.
 And finally, move on to the next ‘what-so-called’ career journey and continuing that ‘success’ cycle (with nicer titles, of course).
 Yet, do you think all of that truly represent your definition of success?

-No, I don’t think so.
+Nah, I don’t think so.

-To me my career to yours your career
+Mantra #1: “To me my career to yours your career“

 First thing first, never ever focus on other people’s standards of success.
 Some of us may look for money, power, or pride.
 While others searching for something bigger (and somewhat intangible) such as purpose.
-There’s nothing wrong with those options.
+There’s nothing wrong with either options.
 Like I said before, everyone has their own preferences and choices which eventually leads them to different journeys.
 It’s easy to get fixated when you see your peers (seems) moving faster than you in terms of career/life, yet if you focus on them — you may overlook your own path of greater success.

-Don’t force an outcome
+Mantra #2: Don’t force an outcome.

 Many of us unwittingly conditioned to think our success happens when we passed certain parameters (defined by society).
 There’s nothing wrong with setting up a target, in fact we all should do it.
-Yet, you have to understand that the process of getting there is as much important as achieving it.
+Yet, you have to understand that the process of getting there is as much important as finally achieving it.
 Don’t rush things that need times to grow.